Home » Pyrenees » Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 The route’s name, which translates as “Horses of the Wind”, comes from the Himalayan prayer flag named Lung-Ta (Wind Horse).

-Highlights of this hut-to-hut hike include watching the sunset and sunrise at 2.510 m of altitude, eating mountain rice and local products after an exhausting day of hiking, and admiring the emblematic Pedraforca mountain.
+Highlights of this hut-to-hut hiking route in the Pyrenees include watching the sunset and sunrise at 2.510 m of altitude, eating mountain rice and local products after an exhausting day of hiking, and admiring the emblematic Pedraforca mountain.

 Curious about this hike?
-Read our Hiking Cavalls del Vent guide to know more about the various sections of the route, the huts, and other essential info to hike Cavalls del Vent.
+Our Hiking Cavalls del Vent guide is your comprehensive companion, providing detailed information about the various sections of the route, the huts, and other essential info for hiking Cavalls del Vent.

 Pond nearby de Refugi de l'Illa